treerachai/selfbot-6/docs/docs/commands.md

 ### Developer
 Command | Description | Usage
 ---------------- | --------------| -------
-Djs|Get a link to the Discord.js docs|`.djs`
+Commandcount|See how many commands have been added so far|`.commandcount` Djs|Get a link to the Discord.js docs|`.djs`
 Eval|Evaluate JavaScript code|`.eval <code>`
 Exec|Execute JavaScript code|`.exec <code>`